geo-frontend/nlmaps/examples/README.md

     googleMapsLoader.load(function(google) {
         var nlmaps = require('nlmaps');
-        nlmaps.createMap()
+        nlmaps.createMap({target: 'map-div'})
     })

 Now, we need to compile this script into something the browser will understand.
 For this we use `browserify`:

-    browserify index.js -o main-nlmaps.js
+    browserify index-nlmaps.js -o main-nlmaps.js

-This compiles the `index.js` file into the output file `main-nlmaps.js`.
+This compiles the `index-nlmaps.js` file into the output file `main-nlmaps.js`.

-To view your example in the browser, create a file `index.html` which loads `main-nlmaps.js`:
+To view your example in the browser, create a file `nlmaps.html` which loads `main-nlmaps.js`:

     <!DOCTYPE html>